platipodium/mossco-code/src/components/filtration_component.markdown

-## Filtration component
+## Component Filtraion

-The filtration component describes the instantaneous filtration of matter within the water column.
+The `filtration_component` describes the instantaneous filtration of matter within the water column.
 It creates a (negative) matter flux for filtered items.